-The Adoption Assistance Program provides financial support to families adopting a child with special needs or to facilitate the adoption of children who otherwise would remain in long-term foster care.
+The Adoption Assistance Program provides financial assistance to families adopting a child with special needs or to facilitate the adoption of children who otherwise would remain in long-term foster care.
 This program is administered by the counties in accordance with regulations, standards, and procedures set by the Department of Social Services as authorized by federal and state law.

 The Emergency Food Assistance Program provides USDA commodities to 58 California county local food banks for distribution to the working poor, low-income, unemployed, and homeless persons.
 The USDA food is distributed to eligible recipients for household consumption or used to prepare and serve meals in congregate settings.
-This program is also supplemented with food purchased by food banks using private donations and taxpayer contributions generated through a state income tax checkoff, as well as surplus fresh fruits and vegetables donated by farmers and businesses.
+This program is also supplemented with food purchased by food banks using private donations and taxpayer contributions generated through a state income tax check-off, as well as surplus fresh fruits and vegetables donated by farmers and businesses.

 4270028 - Supplemental Security Income/State Supplementary Payment Program: